-Inducting tradespeople is as essential as inducting a tenant – Have you got everything covered?
+Inducting tradespeople (‘vendors’ in the USA) is as essential as inducting a tenant – Have you got everything covered?

 Outlining your requirements and expectations upfront with tradespeople avoids conflict and misunderstandings that can cause stress and problems later down the track.

 Always explain how you would like your tax invoices constructed.
 Tradespeople (especially one person operators) are notorious for lacking detail, so be sure to impress the importance of structured tax invoices.
 Ask that they record the following:

 a) Landlord name – c/- of your office address (they are billing the landlord and not your office).
 This information is taken from the work order.